 The Read Security Registers command is similar to Fast Read command.
-The command is followed by a 3-Byte address (A23-A0) and a dummy Byte, and each bit is latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency fc, on the falling edge of SCLK.
-The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
-Once the A9-A0 address reaches the last Byte of the register (Byte 3FFH), it will reset to 000H, the command is completed by driving CS# high.
+The command is followed by a 3-byte address (A23-A0) and a dummy byte, each bit being latched-in during the rising edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, each bit being shifted out, at a Max frequency fC, during the falling edge of SCLK.
+The first byte addressed can be at any location.
+The address is automatically incremented to the next higher address after each byte of data is shifted out.
+Once the A7-A0 address reaches the last byte of the register (Byte 3FFH), it will reset to 000H, the command is completed by driving CS# high.

+ocinimatic to completed by arrying con mgm.

 Address A23-A16 A15-A8 A7-A0

-Security Registers 0 00H 00H Byte Address
+Security Registers 0 00H 00Н Byte Address

 Security Registers 1 00H 01H Byte Address

 Security Registers 2 00H 02H Byte Address

-Security Registers 3 00H 03H Byte Address
+Security Registers 3 00H 03H Ryte Address